 Smoke at Manson's Landing

 Getting to the Broughtons is more difficult than getting back.
 From Port McNeill to Desolation Sound was three great sailing days, with a bit of motoring through the rapids.
 But as we entered the Desolation Sound area, we were ready to stop.
-We decided to spend two nights in this beautiful quiet anchorage.
+We decided to spend two nights in beautiful quiet Von Donop Inlet.
 Although just a few miles off the beaten path to the favourite anchorages in Desolation Sound, it gets far fewer boats.
 Here too we saw far fewer boats that when we left in mid-July.